 Food preparation workers are employed in restaurants, hotels, and other places where food is served, such as cafeterias, grocery stores, hospitals, and schools.
 They often work early mornings, late evenings, weekends, or holidays.
-Nearly half worked part time in 2012.
+About 1 in 2 worked part time in 2014.

-Employment of food preparation workers is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of food preparation workers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
 Job opportunities are expected to be very good because of the need to replace workers who leave the occupation every year.